Entrepreneurship Training Program

-- Must be registered as full-time graduate students at Memorial University for the Fall 2013 semester and be returning for the Winter 2014 semester.
+- Must be registered as a full-time graduate student at Memorial University for the Fall 2014 semester and be registering as a full-time graduate student in the Winter 2015 semester.

 - Complete and submit the ETP application form along with a one-page statement of interest and agree to be interviewed by the ETP Coordinator.

 - Successful candidates will be notified by email.

 - Your letter of interest should include a brief bio including your contact information (MUN email address), student number, your business idea, and a description of your business (products/services/target market) and an explanation of why you would like to participate in this program.

 2014/2015 ETP Application and Application Submission